Theodore Stephanides: 1930s: radiology practice in Corfu, meeting the Durrell family

 The two Durrell brothers would feature Stephanides in their memoirs of the time they spent in Corfu: Gerald in his Corfu trilogy (which includes the bestseller My Family and Other Animals, first published in 1956), and Lawrence in Prospero's Cell (first edition: 1945).
-Stephanides, too, would write memoirs on that period, which consist mostly of reminiscences about Lawrence Durrell and his wife at that time Nancy.
+Stephanides, too, would write memoirs on that period, which consist mostly of reminiscences about Lawrence Durrell and his then-wife, Nancy.
 Fragments from them were published by the Deus Loci journal in the 1970s and 1980s, while the full version appeared in 2011 under the title Corfu Memoirs in the collection of Stephanides' works Autumn Gleanings.

 During 1938 and 1939, Stephanides participated in the anti-malaria campaign in Salonica and Cyprus, organized by the Rockefeller Foundation.
 Earlier, in 1933, Stephanides drew up a report on anti-malaria measures to be performed in Corfu, based on directives from the Corfiot health authorities.

 As Stephanides came back to Corfu in 1939, for a brief period, he made an acquaintance with Henry Miller, who later remembered: "Theodore is the most learned man I have ever met, and a saint to boot."

 At the outbreak of World War II, Stephanides had to leave Corfu again and would only return there on rare occasions.
-Nevertheless, he would keep fond memoirs of the island and the influence it produced on him.
+Nevertheless, he would keep fond memories of the island and the influence it produced on him.